 The International is the biggest annual esports tournament in the world and one every fan of professional video gaming should watch.
 It showcases the best Dota 2 talent on the world-stage every year in August and is famous for having the largest prize pool for a single esports tournament around the globe – breaking its own record for the last three years.

-2018 will see the eighth iteration of The International, organized entirely by Dota 2’s creators, Valve.
-Fans and industry analysts alike are expecting another record-breaking cash prize amount fronted by Valve, and we can’t wait to see how the competition adapts to the higher stakes.
-Here’s what we know of this year’s plans so far.
+The 2019 tournament is the ninth edition of The International, organized entirely by Dota 2’s creators, Valve.
+This year’s event is the richest yet, with the prize pool topping $30 million for the first time, and we can’t wait to see how the competition adapts to the higher stakes.
+Here’s what we know of this year’s plans.